yan12125/SqueezeNet_vs_CIFAR10/README.md

-# SqueezeNet vs. CIFAR10 (in progress)
+# SqueezeNet vs. CIFAR10
 ## Zac Hancock (zshancock@gmail.com)

-### Updates
-This project is in progress
-Training was committed but the model is already different - I intend to train the model overnight with roughly 250 epochs to encourage discussion about the accuracy-plateau, etc.

-**To Do List ~ ETA within a week**
-- [X] Open repo, add notebooks, start README.md
-- [X] Add visualize_cifar.ipynb notebook
-- [ ] Upload updated deploy_squeezenet.ipynb notebook (~250 epochs?)
-- [ ] complete README.md with new discussion and graphics

-*The **squeezenet_architecture.ipynb** notebook is going to likely remain the same unless I fine tune some of the parameters or rearrange the layers (chiefly, where I downsample with max pooling).
+## Introduction

+SqueezeNet is focused on size and performance over outright accuracy, however, it still achieved AlexNet-level accuracy in the paper by Iandola in 2016.
 The actual SqueezeNet architecture is different than what I will refer to as 'Squeeze Net' so I encourage you to read the paper (cited below) and visit the [Deepscale/SqueezeNet github page](https://github.com/deepscale/squeezenet).
-Most of the modifications I made were to better suit the CIFAR-10 dataset, whereas the the original SqueezeNet was optimized for ImageNet-1k - the primary differences being input size and classes : 32.32.3 for CIFAR with 10 classes and 224.224.3 for ImageNet with 1000 classes.*
+My model did not reach [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)-level accuracy (89%) but did reach approximately 80% with only 122k parameters.
+Additionally, my model is much smaller than even that referenced in the SqueezeNet paper.

 ## The CIFAR-10 Data